samarth777/PESUIO/naiveRAG/output.md

 # DeepSpeech

-• Energy consumption over 3.9 kWh over 50 epochs with a training time of approximately 12 hours
+Energy consumption: over 3.9 kWh over 50 epochs with a training time of approximately 12 hours

 # Reasons: